Nahasean94/Nemis/README.md

 ## API

 To access the documentation for the API, visit `http://localhost:3000/front_end/api.html` in your browser to access the documentation.
+Alternative to access the file go to `/public/front_end/api.html`